brevzin/cpp_proposals/2641_active_union/active_union.md

 struct OptBool {
   union { bool b; char c; };

+  // note: this assumes common implementation properties for bool and char:
+  // * sizeof(bool) == sizeof(char), and
+  // * the value representations for true and false are distinct
-  constexpr OptBool() : c(2) { }
+  //   from the value representation for 2 constexpr OptBool() : c(2) { }
   constexpr OptBool(bool b) : b(b) { }